GoodarzMehr/carla/Docs/build_linux.md

 ### Software requirements

 CARLA requires numerous software tools for compilation.
 Some are built during the CARLA build process itself, such as *Boost.Python*.
-Others are binaries that should be installed before starting the build (*cmake*, *clang*, different versions of *Python*, etc.).
+Others are binaries that should be installed before starting the build (*cmake*, different versions of *Python*, etc.).

-To avoid compatibility issues between Unreal Engine and the CARLA dependencies, use the same compiler version and C++ runtime library to compile everything.
-The CARLA team uses clang-10 and LLVM's libc++.
-Change the default clang version to compile Unreal Engine and the CARLA dependencies.

 #### Ubuntu 22.04
 ```sh